Sleep Disorders

 Autoinflammatory: | |

-CAPS diseases | |
+CAPS (cyropyrin-associated periodic syndrome) | |

-Psychogenic |
+|

-An association with antiphospholipid antibodies has also been suggested, mainly anti-cardiolipin and anti-beta-2-glycoprotein-1, but it has not been validated in larger cohorts (74; 56).
+An association of autoimmune sensorineural hearing loss with antiphospholipid antibodies (ie, anti-cardiolipin and anti-beta-2-glycoprotein-1) has also been suggested, but this has not been validated in larger cohorts (82; 63).
 These antibodies are seen in the setting of SLE, myriad autoimmune states, and in isolation.
 They are associated with a hypercoagulable state.
-Their exact relationship to autoimmune hearing loss is unclear.
-Antinuclear antibody has also been found at a higher rate in patients with sudden deafness as compared to the healthy population (56; 61) as well as in those with other forms of autoimmune inner ear disease (88).
-IgE levels were elevated in patients with acute-onset low-tone sensorineural hearing loss and were associated with increased allergic response and predicted relapse as well as progression to Meniere disease (59).
-Human leukocyte antigen phenotyping has been completed in only very limited sample sizes, with varying response, but generally lack a strong correlation (82).
+Their exact relationship to sensorineural autoimmune hearing loss is unclear.
+Antinuclear antibody has also been found at a higher rate in patients with sudden deafness as compared to the healthy population (63; 68) as well as in those with other forms of autoimmune inner ear disease (100).
+IgE levels were elevated in patients with acute-onset low-tone sensorineural hearing loss, were associated with increased allergic response, and predicted relapse as well as progression to Meniere disease (66).
+Human leukocyte antigen phenotyping has not been extensively evaluated, but available studies have produced variable results without a strong association identified (93).

 No known methods of disease prevention for autoimmune sensorineural hearing loss exist; however, protection of remaining hearing from other forms of hearing loss is recommended.
 These recommendations include avoidance of scuba diving and exercising good noise protection of the good ear.

 Autoimmune sensorineural hearing loss is a unique clinical entity with a characteristic history and a response to immunotherapy.
-Other forms of sensorineural hearing loss may share features with autoimmune hearing loss but can usually be differentiated by history or clinical response.
+Other forms of sensorineural hearing loss may share features with autoimmune sensorineural hearing loss but can usually be differentiated by history or clinical response.

 Among the other forms of sensorineural hearing loss that may be confused with autoimmune sensorineural hearing loss are sudden deafness, Meniere disease, cochlear otosclerosis, syphilitic deafness, Cogan syndrome, noise-induced hearing loss, ototoxic hearing loss, and acoustic tumors.

 Hearing loss from cochlear otosclerosis typically has a positive family history, flat audiogram, and slow progression over years.
-It can be differentiated from the more rapidly progressing autoimmune hearing loss, as this type usually lacks a hereditary component and improves with glucocorticoids.
+It can be differentiated from the more rapidly progressing autoimmune sensorineural hearing loss, as this type usually lacks a hereditary component and improves with glucocorticoids.

-Acoustic tumors present with asymmetric hearing loss over months to years and have diagnostic radiographic findings absent in autoimmune hearing loss.
+Acoustic tumors present with asymmetric sensorineural hearing loss over months to years and have diagnostic radiographic findings absent in autoimmune hearing loss.

-• There is no single diagnostic examination or laboratory study that definitively confirms the diagnosis of autoimmune sensorineural hearing loss. | |
+• No single diagnostic examination or laboratory study can definitively confirm the diagnosis of autoimmune sensorineural hearing loss. | |

 • MRI studies are indicated to rule out structural lesions. | |